stephenmulrow/module-1-challenge/README.md

 6. Deleted header div ul css property, was redudent since there is already a display on the next css declaration below it.

+7. Changed footer from h2 to h4 to keep the heading elements in sequential order.

 Screenshot of webpage has been attached to the README file.

 Link to live website: